Choose a Bat in Five Steps

 - Greater Bat Control.

 A base hit type of bat allows the player to make solid contact more frequently.
 Reduced MOI makes it easier for the batter to make the fine adjustments necessary to control the barrel to the middle of the ball.
-Also, they are better able to wait on off-speed pitches and check swing on pitches just out of the strike zone.
+They are also better able to wait on off-speed pitches and check swing on pitches just out of the strike zone.

 - Increased Plate Coverage.